-To Register with TSX Trust and obtain a Control Number go to: tsxtrust.com/control-number-request or call 866-751-6315 / 647-252-9650
+To Register with TSX Trust and obtain a Control Number go to: tsxtrust.com/control-number-request

 ATTENDING THE MEETING VIRTUALLY

 Simply go to the following website in your web browser (not a Google search) on your smartphone, tablet or computer.
 You will need the latest versions of Chrome, Safari, Edge or Firefox.
 Please ensure your browser is compatible by logging in early.